keenanjohnson/keenanjohnson/README.md

 * Website: https://www.keenanjohnson.com/

 ### Current Projects
 - I'm building [Ribbit Network:](https://github.com/Ribbit-Network) The world's largest crowdsourced network of open-source, Greenhouse Gas Detection Sensors for climate.
+- I also do consulting for a variety of startups building hard-tech to solve big problems.
+Reach out if you are interested in hiring me!

 ### Past Work Highlights:
 - Led an electric aircraft engineering team that delivered the world’s longest flying, fully electric UAV to prove it was possible to create useful zero-emissions aircraft